diegopereiracruz/crossfiledialog/README.md

 CrossFileDialog
 ===============
+## WHAT WAS MODIFIED?
+✨ FIXED: CrossFileDialog was changing the working directory (CWD) to the location of the selected file/folder.

+✨ FIXED: Now, after selecting a folder, the default root directory is restored (and not saved as before).

+## What is CrossFileDialog?
 A Python wrapper for opening files and folders with the native file dialog.

 Makes it easy to prompt the user with a native filepicker on all supported platforms.